Euclidean plane and its relatives; a minimalist introduction: Half-planes

-Further we say that $X$ and $Y$ lie on {}\emph{one side from} $(PQ)$ if they lie in one of the half-planes of $(PQ)$ and we say that $P$ and $Q$ lie on the {}\emph{opposite sides from} $\ell$ if they lie in the different half-planes of $\ell$.
+We say that $X$ and $Y$ lie on {}\emph{one side of} $(PQ)$ if they lie in one of the half-planes of $(PQ)$ and we say that $P$ and $Q$ lie on {}\emph{opposite sides of} $\ell$ if they lie in different half-planes of~$\ell$.

-\parit{Proof.} Let us denote by $\mathcal{H}_+$ (correspondingly $\mathcal{H}_-$) the set of points $X$ in the plane such that $\ang PQX$ is positive (correspondingly negative).